-Ascent Capital Group Announces Voluntary Delisting From Nasdaq | MarketScreener
+Ascent Capital Group Announces Voluntary Delisting From NASDAQ | MarketScreener

 0

-ENGLEWOOD, Colo., July 03, 2019 (GLOBE NEWSWIRE) -- Ascent Capital Group, Inc. (“Ascent”) (NASDAQ: ASCMA), today announced that it has voluntarily notified The Nasdaq Stock Market LLC (“NASDAQ”) of its intent to withdraw its Series A common stock, par value $0.01 per share (the “Series A common stock”), from listing on the NASDAQ Global Select Market.
+ENGLEWOOD, Colo., July 05, 2019 (GLOBE NEWSWIRE) -- As previously announced, on July 3, 2019, Ascent Capital Group, Inc. (“Ascent”) (NASDAQ: ASCMA) has voluntarily notified The Nasdaq Stock Market LLC (“NASDAQ”) of its intent to withdraw its Series A common stock, par value $0.01 per share (the “Series A common stock”), from listing on the NASDAQ Global Select Market.
+Ascent today announced that it supplemented its initial notice with information regarding the July 1, 2019 deficiency notice described below.

 Shares of Ascent’s Series B common stock are currently quoted on the OTC Markets under the symbol “ASCMB,” where Ascent expects they will remain quoted.